Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### The upload of a 15 GB object to Amazon S3 fails.
-The error message reads: "Your proposed upload exceeds the maximum allowed object size."
+The error message reads: 'Your proposed upload exceeds the maximum allowed object size.'
 What technique will allow the Developer to upload this object?

 - [x] Upload the object using the multi-part upload API.
 - [ ] Upload the object over an AWS Direct Connect connection.